 CONSIDER FABRIC PROTECTION AND UPHOLSTERY

 Just like when selecting dining chairs this consideration causes the ultimate conundrum for so many.
-If you have a young family and the stools are likely to be used by small children for years to come it is best to avoid fabric upholstery and cane styles and look for something durable and easy to clean such as moulded polypropylene, metal or wood.
+If you have a young family and the stools are likely to be used by small children for years to come, it is best to avoid fabric upholstery and cane styles, and instead look for something durable and easy to clean such as moulded polypropylene, metal or wood.
 If you can't resist fabric-covered stools then always coat them with some scotch guard to help with cleaning down the track.
 Leather stools

 THE NOISE FACTOR